JoeyRussoniello/rust-autograder-setup/README.md

 # Initialize an autograder.json in ../student-assignment/.autograder
 autograder-setup init --root ../student-assignment

-# Initialize an autograder.json by searching src/ recursively
+# Initialize an autograder.json by searching tests/ recursively
-autograder-setup init --tests-dir src
+autograder-setup init --tests-dir tests

-# Initialize autograder.json with 5 as the default points instead of 1
+# Initialize autograder.json with 5 as the default amount of points instead of 1
 autograder-setup init --default-points 5

 # Omit the style check or commit counting steps of the autograder build